 When you apply for an open bridging loan, it is usually the borrower’s decision when it comes to deciding on much to pay back and when.
 Many products offer open-ended and more convenient repayment terms and the costs that typically come with a closed bridging loan are avoided.

-As so many lenders regard open bridging loans as being riskier, the lender will need to be confident that you can pay the loan back.
+As so many lenders regard open bridging loans as being riskier, personal loan lenders will need to be confident that you can pay the loan back.
 Depending on the terms you chose and decided on at the start, you will normally be expected to pay back the loan anywhere between six or twelve months.
 If you fail to repay the loan, then additional penalty fees may be applied.
-You can, of course, repay it earlier and some lenders will allow you to pay back all or some of the interest that was applied to your loan before you pay back the full amount.
+You can, of course, repay it earlier and some bridge loan lenders will allow you to pay back all or some of the interest that was applied to your loan before you pay back the full amount.

-Before you set out to get a bridging loan, it is recommended that you seek the advice of a solicitor.
+Before you set out to get a bridging loan, it is recommended that you research a bridge loan example that would suit you and seek the advice of a solicitor.
 This way, you can get all the legal advice and information you need before you sign any legal documents.
 It is also recommended that you seek financial advice from a respected and authorised mortgage broker.
-They are able to provide the correct and up-to-date information and advice when it comes to buy to let property investments.
+They are able to provide the correct and up-to-date information and advice when it comes to “buy to let” property investments.